|Limousin-Cottage||Self Catering||Saturday||1||4||1||Double sofa bed, travel cot, single fold-up bed|

 Behind the cottage is a lovely little sun-trap garden with patio area, sun loungers, parasol and bbq, and open countryside beyond.
 The one-bedroomed cottage is perfect for a couple, but sleeps up to four.
 We supply baby equipment at no extra cost (please ask for details)

 On the ground floor is the sitting/dining room, with double sofabed and log-burning stove.
-The dining area seats four and the cottage is very well equipped with ample tableware for you to be able to dine in style.
+The dining area seats four and the cottage is very well equipped with ample cookware and tableware for you to be able to dine in style.
 There is a compact but well equipped kitchen (including washing machine) and a little rear garden with open countryside beyond.
 There is a good selection of books to browse through, plus a DVD player and selection of films.
 You are welcome to exchange any book on our shelves to take with you if you haven't finished reading it, for one of your own that you have read.

 On the first floor, a spacious double bedroom, with ample storage for your clothes, and a light and airy shower room/wc right next to the bedroom, with a power shower and heated towel radiator for your comfort.
 There are lovely countryside views from the bedroom window.